-- 14. Empty the full-coach water filter canister of any water trapped during blow-out procedure.
-Remount empty canister onto filter assembly.
-(If not equipped with a full-coach water filter system, continue to next step.) - 15.
-Close all waterline and tank drain valves and all faucets to avoid contamination by dirt, insects, or rodents. - 16.
-Reinstall the Water Heater drain plug and close the P-T Relief Valve. - 17.
-Pour about one cup of RV antifreeze down each drain for the galley sink, lavatory sink, and shower/tub.
-This fills the drain trap pipes to prevent holding tank odors from entering the coach during storage.
+- 12. Close all water line drains, tank drain valves and all faucets to avoid contamination by dirt, insects or rodents. - 13.
+Reinstall the Water Heater drain plug and close the P-T Relief Valve. - 14.
+Pour about one cup of non-toxic RV antifreeze down the galley sink drain(s), bathroom lavatory sink drain and shower drain.
+This fills the drain traps to prevent holding tank odors from entering the coach during storage.